 - Chest pain when you cough or breathe deeply

 - Nausea and vomiting

 How is viral pneumonia diagnosed?

-Your healthcare provider will check your blood pressure, pulse, and blood oxygen level.
-He will listen to your heart and lungs.
-He will ask if you have received vaccinations.
-Tell him if you have been around anyone who is sick or if you have traveled recently.
-You may also need any of the following:
+Your healthcare provider will ask about your signs and symptoms and examine you.
+He or she will listen to your heart and lungs.
+Tell him or her if you have been around anyone who is sick.
+You may need any of the following:

-- A mucus culture may be tested for other infections and also to find out which virus caused your pneumonia.
+- A mucus sample is collected and tested for the virus that caused your pneumonia.
 Your healthcare provider may swab your throat or the inside of your nose to get a mucus sample.
-He may ask you to cough mucus into a cup.
+He or she may ask you to cough mucus into a cup.

 How is viral pneumonia treated?

 Most people with viral pneumonia are treated at home.
 Older adults and people with health problems may need to stay in the hospital.
 You may need any of the following:

 - Antiviral medicine is given to treat an infection caused by a virus.
 Antivirals work best if taken within 72 hours of infection.
 After 72 hours, the medicine can still help shorten the amount of time you have the virus, or reduce your symptoms.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Read the labels of all other medicines you are using to see if they also contain acetaminophen, or ask your doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.
 Do not use more than 4 grams (4,000 milligrams) total of acetaminophen in one day.